Curated for the emotionally brave

 Emotionally Ruined

-philosophical literary fiction dystopian family
+poverty injustice literary fiction loss family

 Emotionally Ruined